We believe that good music is the international language that unites all of God’s people.

 Kathy Kyzer, Chairman

-Mary Bradley, Jan Hartsell, Diane Heckathorne, Debra Jones, Jeffrey Jones, Kenneth Leach, Carolyn McKittrick, Laura McNab and Vickie Scott
+Mary Bradley, Diane DeVaughn Stokes, Larry Hartsell, Jan Hartsell, Diane Heckathorne, Debra Jones, Jeff Jones, Kenneth Leach, Carolyn McKittrick, LuAnne Martini, and Kathy Kyzer

 Our Ushers and Greeters are members of the Fine Arts Committee.